BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 Among other uses tabsets are a convenient way to organize longer articles, make more complex guides easier to follow, or break down the display of extensive information.

-> Please not that tabs are only available in the markdown editor, they are rendered upon saving.
+> Please note that tabs are only available in the markdown editor, they are rendered upon saving.
 Do not convert back to the visual editor once you added tabsets, it would inevitably break them.
 {.is-warning}